The importance of drain reconfiguration

 The solution has been underway on the Mosses since the 1990s when they were protected as a National Nature Reserve.
 Work involves damming up the small drains to keep rainwater on the Mosses and installing bunding on parts of the bog to re-wet the peat and make it ideal for generating moss growth.
 Some of the larger drains have also been re-configured to prevent nutrient-rich water from entering the Mosses.
 This changes the ecosystem, making it ideal for the unwanted plants to start developing and dominating bog plants.

-When you’re out walking on the Mosses, you might see work being done to reconfigure drains – there’s work going on now to re-direct the Bronington Manor drain that runs across the Mosses, around the northern area of the dismantled railway path.
+When you’re out walking on the Mosses, you might see where work has been done to reconfigure drains – such as the Bronington Manor drain diversion that runs across the Mosses, around the northern area of the dismantled railway path.

 One of the benefits of restoring the peat on the Mosses to health is cleaner water flowing into the rivers downstream.
 Water that does flow off the bog is rainwater that’s been slowly filtered through the peat, helping to keep the rivers that much cleaner, meaning less work is needed to provide fresh water to people in the area.
 In fact, there are two watersheds from the Mosses – one that flows north to join the River Dee as it flows toward Chester, and the other, south to the River Roden which eventually joins the River Severn.